3 Reasons Why Conservation Is So Important

 For human health

 One pretty big reason for conservation work is the impact that it has on human health.
-Both in terms of preventing the emergence of new diseases, and the production of medicines that we rely upon.
+Both in preventing the emergence of new diseases, and production of medicines that we rely upon.

 Having wild habitats for animals serves as a barrier.
 It prevents emerging infectious diseases from jumping from animals to humans.
 Previously undisturbed habitats have been cleared to make way for humans and agriculture.
-This has brought wild and domestic animals together and helped to facilitate the jump of diseases to humans.
+This has brought wild and domestic animals together and helped facilitate the jump of diseases to humans.

 One such example is the Ebola outbreak.
-Ebola is a zoonosis (an animal disease that can jump to humans).
-It is believed that it most likely spread to humans from bats.
+Ebola is a zoonosis (an animal disease that can jump to humans), most likely spread to humans from bats.

 A lot of the medicines that we use as humans are also derived from chemicals that are produced by animals or plants.
 So by protecting nature we also protect the lifesaving drugs we rely upon, including anti-cancer drugs.